-While it’s tempting to dive in head first and start designing right away, the key to making a big splash on a project is actually to take a step back and ask -
+While it’s tempting to dive in head first and start designing right away, the key to a successful project is actually to take a step back and ask -

 STEP 1 - unpack the problem

-In this step, the stakeholders discuss the current state of affairs, how the problem being is currently being solved and why that solutions has been deemed ineffective.
+In this step, the stakeholders discuss the current state of affairs, how the problem being is currently being solved and why that solution has been deemed ineffective.

 STEP 3 - BRAINSTORM AND SKETCH